Overlay

 12%

 You only pay tax on the amount above the threshold.
 If you were to buy a home for £429,000, as a first time buyer, you’d only pay 5% tax on the £4,000 that falls above the £425,000 threshold.
-Find more information about tax rates for first time buyers.

-Stamp Duty differences in Northern Ireland
+Stamp Duty differences in Scotland and Wales

 Are you a first time buyer?

-You’ll need to meet certain criteria to qualify for stamp duty discounts for first time buyers.
+You’ll need to meet certain criteria to qualify for Stamp Duty discounts for first time buyers.
 Relief is only available if:

 • The home will be your only or main residence